Tropical enumeration of curves in blowups of the projective plane: Relative Gromov--Witten invariants of blown up at one point

-In other words, vertices at every point of $\totb{\ex A}$ apart from the origin use the Gromov-Witten invariants of the same space, $\ex T^{2}$.
-There is a difference though: For any vertex $v$ of $\gamma$, recall that we produce a tropical curve $\gamma_{v}$ in the plane by extending all edges leaving $v$ to be infinite.
-Everywhere but the strata corresponding to $L_{3}$, we interpret $\gamma_{v}$ directly as a tropical curve in the tropical part of $\ex T^{2}$ to define contact data.
-On the strata of $\totb{\ex A}$ corresponding to $L_{3}$ however, we need to exchange every edge of $\gamma_{v}$ with outgoing derivative $(a,b)$ with an edge with outgoing derivative $(a,b-\max\{a,0\})$.
-This implies that tropical curves in $\totb{\ex A}$ obey the usual balancing condition if we give $\totb{\ex A}$ the singular integral affine structure obtained by cutting the plane along the line corresponding to $L_{3}$, and gluing the left and right hand sides of this cut so that a vector $(a,b)$ on the left hand side corresponds to the vector $(a,b+a)$ on the right hand side.
-In particular, the tropical curve drawn in the picture above corresponds to a `straight line'.
+So, $\ex A\tc v$ is isomorphic to a refinement of $\ex T^2$ for any point $v$ in $\totb{\ex A}\setminus 0$.
+This implies that tropical curves in $\totb{\ex A}$ obey the usual balancing condition away from $0$ if we give $\totb{\ex A}$ the singular integral-affine structure obtained by cutting the plane along the line corresponding to $L_{3}$, and gluing the left and righthand sides of this cut so that a vector $(a,b)$ on the left side corresponds to the vector $(a,b+a)$ on the right.
+In particular, the tropical curve of Figure \ref{tec15} corresponds to a `straight line'.

-We can now easily compute some Gromov-Witten invariants of $\ex A$.
-Let $n_{v_{1},\dotsc,v_{n};w}$ indicate the Gromov-Witten invariant of $\ex A$ that counts zero genus curves with contact data consisting of incoming (constrained) edges with derivative $v_{i}$ and an outgoing (unconstrained) edge with derivative $w$.
+We can now easily compute some Gromov--Witten invariants of $\ex A$.
+Let $n_{v_{1},\dotsc,v_{n};w}$ indicate the Gromov--Witten invariant of $\ex A$ that counts zero genus curves with contact data consisting of incoming (constrained) ends with derivative $v_{i}$ and an outgoing (unconstrained) end with derivative $w$.

-Consider computing $n_{(0,1);(1,1)}$.
-The top tropical curve is the unique curve contributing to $n_{(0,1);(1,1)}$ in the case that the incoming edge is constrained in the upper half plane.
-The bottom tropical curve is the only curve that contributes in the case that the incoming edge is constrained in the lower half plane.
+\begin{example}Consider computing $n_{(0,1);(1,1)}$.
+The top tropical curve in Figure \ref{tec16} is the unique curve contributing to $n_{(0,1);(1,1)}$ when the incoming edge is constrained in the upper half plane.
+The bottom tropical curve is the only curve that contributes when the incoming edge is constrained in the lower half plane.